Trump Commutes Sentence Of Former Illinois Gov. Rod Blagojevich

 For years, Blagojevich's family and allies have been attempting to persuade the White House to intervene in the case after exhausting all legal appeals.
 His wife, Patti, has made repeated pleas on Fox News and other national outlets.

-In a statement, the White House said Blagojevich exhibited "exemplary character" during his eight years in prison.
+In a statement, the White House said Blagojevich has exhibited "exemplary character" during his eight years in prison.

 "He tutors and teaches GED classes, mentors prisoners regarding personal and professional development, and speaks to them about their civic duties," the statement said.

-The move would free Blagojevich from prison four years before his scheduled release date.
-The commutation would keep his corruption convictions in place.
+The move will free Blagojevich from prison four years before his scheduled release date.
+The commutation will keep his corruption convictions in place.

 Blagojevich, once seen as a rising star in the Democratic Party, was a contestant on Trump's former reality show The Celebrity Apprentice.

-Note: A previous version of this story incorrectly said that President Trump's commutation would clear Rod Blagojevich's convictions.
-Because he was not pardoned, his convictions will remain on record.